 D. Type of antibiotic

 Aspergillus is a mould that is normally harmless because our immune system can deal with it readily.
 However, it sometimes causes wheezing, coughing or even life-threatening breathing issues in people with asthma, cystic fibrosis or weakened immune function.
-(Check out these four ways to boost your immune system.)
 The mould is almost impossible to avoid: it may be found in rotting leaves, compost, air conditioning and heating systems, insulation, food and dust.
 Reactions can be treated with corticosteroids and antifungal medications.